Mikkomario/Utopia-Vault-Scala/README.txt

         under the hood.

     Template Statements that make database interactions much simpler and less prone to errors
-        - Insert, Update, Delete, Select, SelectAll, Limit, OrderBy and Exists statements
+        - Insert, Update, Delete, Select, SelectAll, SelectDistinct, Limit, OrderBy and Exists statements
         - Easy to write conditions with Where and Extensions
         - You don't need to know specific syntax for these statements.
 All you need to know is what they do and in which order to chain them.